nonrice/mjudge/README.md

     └── ...
 ```

-The checker should receive three runtime arguments, which are filepaths:
+The checker should receive three runtime arguments, which are filepaths, in the order:
-- File containing user code output
+1. File containing user code output
-- File containing solution code output
+2. File containing solution code output
-- File containing the testcase
+3. File containing the testcase

-For the checker indicate a correct answer, exit normally with code `0`.
+For the checker to indicate a correct answer, exit normally with code `0`.
 Otherwise, exit with a nonzero code.
 Standard output and standard error will be copied into the feedback.

 `info.json` format:
 ```json